d12frosted/elpa-mirror/gnu/activities-readme.txt

         Revert an activity to its default state.
   `activities-switch' (`C-x C-a RET')
         Switch to an already-active activity.
+  `activities-switch-buffer' (`C-x C-a b')
+        Switch to a buffer associated with the current activity (or, with prefix argument, another activity).
+  `activities-rename'
+        Rename an activity.
   `activities-discard'
         Discard an activity permanently.
   `activities-save-all'